 Lying on your back with a pillow under your knees helps keep your back in a neutral position.

-Longer periods of inactivity can cause your muscles to weaken.
+Longer periods of inactivity can actually cause your muscles to weaken.

-Place a bag of ice or frozen vegetables — wrapped in a towel to protect your skin from frostbite — on the tender areas of your lower back to reduce inflammation.
-You can safely use ice several times daily for 20 minutes at a time.
+Place a bag of ice or frozen vegetables on the tender areas of your lower back to reduce inflammation.
+Be sure to wrap the ice pack in a towel to protect your skin from frostbite.
+You can safely use ice several times daily for 20 minutes or so at a time.

 Turn off the heating pad before falling asleep to reduce the risk of burns.